helikon-labs/polkadot-kusama-1kv-telegram-bot/README.md

 - `/add` to start the process of adding a validator to the chat
 - `/remove` to start the process of removing a validator from the chat
 - `/validatorinfo` to get details of any of the added validators
+- `/settings` to configure the bot (only block notification frequency for the moment)

 Don't forget to turn on push notifications for Telegram to receive alerts about your validator.